kumbwol/hanamikojiUI/README.md

 pip install -r ./engine/hanamikoji/requirements.txt
 ```

 You can now close the terminal.
-As a final step of the installation copy first.ckpt and second.ckpt files into folder:
+As a final installation step, copy the `first.ckpt` and `second.ckpt` files into following folder:
 ./engine/hanamikoji/baselines

 ### 3. Running the App